marsdensoftware/aem-edge-forms-1/README.md

 ### Block development

+When developing Block keep this thing in mind:

 -   Block's name needs to be all lowercase
 -   In Block's `.json` file, definitions id, models id and filters id needs to be the same name and lowercase.
 The exception of definitions title and definition plugins name
--   Block needs to be added to the `models` that will use the block
+-   Block needs to be added to one or more `models` inside the models folder that will use the newly created Block

 ### Updating content source